 In Heritage Oaks Nursing and Rehabilitation Center, 1.89 Hospitalizations per 1,000 resident days

 This metric is a measure of the number of times residents are hospitalized per thousand days of patient care.
 Staying out of the hospital is key to preserving the physical well-being of residents.

 Short-term Care: Rehospitalizations

-This is a measure of the number of times residents are rehospitalized per thousand days of short-term patient care.
-Minimizing rehospitalizations during rehabilitation is important to restoring the physical abilities of residents.
+This datapoint measures the number of times residents are rehospitalized per 1,000 days of short-term resident care.
+Staying out of the hospital during rehabilitation is critical to restoring the physical well-being of patients.

 Short-term Care: ER Visits